MSUTeam/MSU/MSU-Documentation.md

 ## Scheduled Changes
 Skills in Battle Brothers are updated in the order of their SkillOrder.
 Imagine we have two skills:

-- Skill A with `this.m.SkillOrder = this.Const.SkillOrder.First`
+- Skill A with `this.m.SkillOrder = ::Const.SkillOrder.First`
-- Skill B with `this.m.SkillOrder = this.Const.SkillOrder.Any`
+- Skill B with `this.m.SkillOrder = ::Const.SkillOrder.Any`

 Whenever the skill_container runs its `update()` or `buildPropertiesForUse` (which calls the `onAnySkillUsed` function in skills) functions, the respective functions are called on the skills in the order of their `SkillOrder`.
 Hence, skill A will update before skill B in the above example.

-If you want skill A to modify something in skill B after skill B’s update, you would have to change the order of skill A to be something later than that of skill B e.g. set skill A’s order to `this.Const.SkillOrder.Last`.
+If you want skill A to modify something in skill B after skill B’s update, you would have to change the order of skill A to be something later than that of skill B e.g. set skill A’s order to `::Const.SkillOrder.Last`.
 Usually this is quite doable.
 However, there may be cases where you absolutely want skill A to be updated before skill B but still want skill A to be able to change something in skill B when skill B is updated.
 MSU allows you to do this via the `scheduleChange` function.

 Multiple changes to the same skill can be scheduled by using the function multiple times.
 Scheduled changes are executed in the `onAfterUpdate` function of the target skill after its base `onAfterUpdate` function (i.e. the one defined in the skill’s own file) has run.